Will the Queen continue working after testing positive for Covid?

 Is the Queen still working?

-Buckingham Palace has announced that the monarch is expecting to carry out “light duties” this week.
+Buckingham Palace has announced that Her Majesty will not partake in the planned virtual audiences for Tuesday, 22 February.

+It is understood that whether or not she will undertake further engagements this week will be decided closer to the time.

-In a statement, the palace said: “Buckingham Palace confirm that The Queen has today tested positive for Covid.
+Earlier this week, the palace said the Queen would continue her duties: “Buckingham Palace confirms that The Queen has today tested positive for Covid.

 “Her Majesty is experiencing mild cold-like symptoms but expects to continue light duties at Windsor over the coming week.